 Viku petted Haatee and asked, “What’s the matter?”

 Viku studied Haatee’s face – his eyes looked sad.
 Viku remembered the mean poacher leader.
 His helpers were still in the forest.
 Sadness and anger grew in him as he realized defeating the two leaders of the gang was not the end of their trouble.
 More would come and kill elephants and other animals for their tusks and skins.

-Viku rubbed Haatee’s legs while he thought about what they take him home.
+Viku rubbed Haatee’s legs while he thought about what they could do.